-12.1 Alternative options were considered and rejected in the Procurement Strategy report.
-(Options to award, not award and stay with Capita, not award and break (no service), not award and retender.
-The Council has received a bid capable of meeting the requirements so all other options have been rejected.
+- 12.1 Alternative options were considered and rejected in the Procurement Strategy report. - 12.2 An assessment was made of the costs of running this service in-house, as opposed to outsourcing.

-CONTACT OFFICER: Mark Davies, Interim Head of ICT

-Extension 65516.

-APPENDICES TO THIS REPORT: None

-BACKGROUND PAPERS: ICT Sourcing Strategy Report to Contracts

-and Commissioning Board.
+CONTACT OFFICER: Mark Davies, Interim Head of ICT Extension 65516.
+APPENDICES TO THIS REPORT: None BACKGROUND PAPERS: ICT Sourcing Strategy Report to Contracts and Commissioning Board.
 Revised ICT Sourcing Strategy Report to Contracts and Commissioning Board.